toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 - Don't use your phone number in the ad text -- use a Call Extension.
 - Image ads must be clearly branded with things like company name, logo, and display URL.

+## Trademark Disapprovals

+Your ad can be . . .

+1. Approved
+2. Approved (Limited).
+Allowed to run in certain countries; restricted in others.
+Your options:
+  - Do nothing.
+Your ad will run in only the countries it's approved for.
+  - Request authorization from the trademark owner to use the trademark in the countries you desire.
+(See below.)
+  - Remove the trademark from the ad text.
+(Fastest resolution.)
+3. Disapproved.
+Your options:
+  - Remove the trademark from your ad so it can be re-reviewed and start running.
+(Fastest resolution.)
+  - Revise your ad and landing page to comply.
+  - Request authorization from the trademark owner.
+(See below.)

+### Requesting Authorization from the Trademark Owner

+1. Fill out the "3rd Party Authorization Form" to get the trademark owner's contact info -- provided they've updated it in Google's system.
+2. Contact them.
+3. Once the trademark owner submits the authorization form, Google will review it within two business days.
+4. If the trademark use is approved, you'll need to resubmit your ad for approval.

+### Reseller and Informational Site Policy

+Allows you to use trademarked items without explicit authorization, provided you meet the following requirements:

+#### Resellers

+To qualify as a reseller:

+- You have a dedicated landing page for selling the goods or services (or components, replacement parts, or compatible services) of the corresponding trademark.
+- Your landing page clearly has a way for users to make the purchase.
+- OR, the page clearly displays commercial information such as prices, rates, quotes, etc.

+To qualify as an informational site:

+- You have a dedicated landing page providing information about goods or services corresponding to the trademark.
+- The page must display informative details about goods or services corresponding to the trademark.